-- "Primary" refers to the first connector on the motherboard, that is, the IDE1 connector on the motherboard. - "Secondary" refers to the second connector on the motherboard, that is, the IDE2 connector on the motherboard. - Two hard disks can be connected to each connector: The first HDD is referred to as the "Master",

-The second HDD is referred to as the "Slave".

-• For performance issues, we strongly suggest you don't install a CD-ROM drive on the same IDE channel as a hard disk.
+- "Primary" refers to the first connector on the motherboard, that is, the IDE1 connector on the motherboard. - "Secondary" refers to the second connector on the motherboard, that is, the IDE2 connector on the motherboard. - ◆ Two hard disks can be connected to each connector: The first HDD is referred to as the "Master", The second HDD is referred to as the "Slave" - ◆ For performance issues, we strongly suggest you don't install a CD-ROM drive on the same IDE channel as a hard disk.
 Otherwise, the system performance on this channel may drop. (how much depends on your CD-ROM drive performance)

 - The Master or Slave status of the hard disk drive is set on the hard disk itself.
-Please refer to the hard disk drive user's manual. - •A red mark on a wire typically designates the location of pin 1.
-You need to align the wire pin 1 to the FDC1 connector pin 1, then insert the wire connector into the FDC1 connector.
+Please refer to the hard disk drive user's manual. - A red mark on a wire typically designates the location of pin 1.
+You need to align the wire pin 1 to the IDE connector pin 1, then insert the wire connector into the IDE connector. - You still can connect the ATA/66 drive to IDE1 or IDE2, but the performance will be limited to 33Mbytes/sec.

-IDE3 and IDE4: ATA 66/Connectors
+IDE3 and IDE4: Ultra ATA/66 Connectors

-The BE6 supports the Ultra ATA/66 (Also known as Ultra DMA/66) specification.
+The BP6 supports the Ultra ATA/66 (Also known as Ultra DMA/66) specification.
 It enhances existing Ultra ATA/33 technology by increasing both performance and data integrity.
 This new high-speed interface doubles the Ultra ATA/33 burst data transfer rate to 66.6 Mbytes/sec.
 The result is maximum disc performance using the current PCI local bus environment.
-Figure
+Figure 2-10 shows you the different between the